olga-urentseva/need/readme.md

 Now you can open [localhost:3000](http://localhost:3000/) in browser!

+## Technologies that I use in this project:

+### For backend:

+1. Node.js
+2. Framework Fastify
+3. Plugins fastily-cookie, fustily-flash, fastily-formbody, fastily-secure-session, fastily-static, fastify-point-of-view.
+4. Argon 2 for security of users passwords
+5. SQL query builder Knex
+6. NPM package Mailer for sending emails to users
+7. Docker

+### For frontend:

+1. Pug
+2. Sass
+3. Javascript

+### Used approaches:

+1. Mobile first
+2. Responsive design
+3. Inclusiveness
+4. Minimize application weight (for example, I used SVGO for all svg files to make their weight less).

+I leverage a MVC pattern to build backend

+And some tools for coding like prettier and nodemon.

 ## Workflow demonstration

 The main idea of this project is the ability to post announcements that you need a little help and respond to such announcements if you want to help someone.